Memnoch1244/GQ-List/README.md

 - Auto toggle window to only show when GQ is in level range.
 - Show/hide the window with "gqshow" and "gqhide".
 - Sending "gq list" will still echo the command in the main window.

-Plans:
-- Add config to only show quests in or just above your range.